Rob Murphy: Professional career

-Cincinnati Reds 1985-1988
+Cincinnati Reds

-A hard fastball thrower with a sharp slider, Murphy had an inauspicious debut by giving up a 400-foot blast to the first Major League hitter he faced, Mike Marshall.
+A hard fastball thrower with a sharp slider, Murphy had an disappointing debut by giving up a 400-foot home run to the first Major League hitter he faced, Mike Marshall.
 However, Murphy returned in his next outing with two shutout innings that suggested better things lie ahead.

 In 1986, Rob brought all of his potential to the mound in what was an amazing season.
 His final ERA in 1986 was 0.72.
 In the history of Major League baseball, no pitcher who had pitched 50 innings or more had an ERA lower than Murphy’s.
 His ERA record still stands in the National League, and has only been lowered by the great Dennis Eckersley, Fernando Rodney and Zach Britton in the American League.
 That same season, his hits per nine inning ratio (4.65/9ip), had bested the previous National League records posted in 1972 and 1916.
 When Rob retired in 1995, that hits per inning ratio still stood atop the NL record book.
 In that memorable 1986 season, Murphy only gave up four doubles, and no triples or home runs.
 That stingy season led to a Slugging Percentage of .179.
 That figure crushed the almost 20-year-old record of Ted Abernathy.
 Murphy’s record stood for 17 years, and has only been surpassed by Eric Gagne and Craig Kimbrel.

 In 1987, he followed with another superb year as the busiest left-handed reliever in major league history.
 His 87 relief appearances were the most ever by a lefty, as he pitched 100.2 innings and struck out 99 batters.
 As of 2013, 87 appearances is still the most by a Reds left-handed reliever.

 1988 saw Murphy lead the National League with 76 games pitched while pitching 84 2/3 innings.
 In four years with the Reds, Murphy had held 72 of the 78 leads he had been tasked with holding, and had stranded 79% of the runners he inherited.
 After the season, he was traded to the Boston Red Sox.

 Comparing Murphy with all Cincinnati Reds’ pitchers that had pitched at least 200 innings, Murphy had these rankings in these categories when he had concluded his career with Cincinnati: